 Eight Days is Not Enough

 The crowds are massive at this year’s Tour de France Femmes avec Zwift as well, both along the roads in person and following along virtually.
-Some 2.8 million French viewers tuned into the France 3 TV coverage on stage three alone.

 Martin did critique the women’s Tour de France revival for being too short.